 There are more than 3.5 million new cases of skin cancer diagnosed and 2.2 million people treated in the U.S. each year.

 The National Council on Skin Cancer Prevention is the respected voice and trusted source for the nation's skin cancer prevention community since 1998.
 Today, we stand as a united voice to prevent skin cancer through educatioin, advocacy, and raising awareness.

 - About Us

 - Skin Cancer

 - Member Section

-The American Academy of Dermatology is the largest, most influential and most representative of all dermatologic associations.
-With a membership of over 16,000, it represents virtually all practicing dermatologists in the United States, as well as a growing number of international...
+The American Academy of Dermatology is the largest, most influential and representative dermatology group in the United States.
+With a membership of more than 19,000, it represents virtually all practicing dermatologists in the United States, as well as a growing number of international...

 The Melanoma Research Foundation (MRF) is the largest independent, national organization devoted to melanoma in the United States.
 Committed to the support of medical research in finding effective treatments and eventually a cure for melanoma, the MRF also educates patients and physicians about...